Long Key Natural Area & Nature Center

 Visitor Facilities

-A 2,760 square foot Visitor's Center houses educational exhibits, including a scale model of the site and displays highlighting the history of the native peoples who once inhabited the land.
+The 2,760 square foot Visitor's Center houses some fascinating exhibits, including a scale model of the site and displays about the native peoples who once called this land home.
+Kids especially enjoy the interactive stations where they can learn about local wildlife in a hands-on way.

-For those interested in the park's history and ecology, the Exhibit Hall provides information about the Tequesta and Seminole Native Americans.
-Additionally, the Everglades Theater shows a 12-minute video titled "Long Key: An Island in the Everglades," offering further insights into the park's significance.
+History buffs should head to the Exhibit Hall for more information about the Tequesta and Seminole Native Americans.
+The Everglades Theater screens a short 12-minute film called "Long Key: An Island in the Everglades" that puts the park's ecological importance into perspective.

 Event Venue